 The ORSP continues to conduct research and analysis to support the work of SB 371.
 SB 371 calls for the conducting of outcome studies on community supervision programs and the validation of the LS/CMI across the different correctional populations.
 A series of research and evaluation studies have been conducted to accomplish these goals.
 These include but are not limited to the following reports: (1) Predicting Recidivism of Offenders Released from the DOC: Validation of the Level of Service/Case Management Inventory; (2) Recidivism by Direct Sentence Clients Released from Day Report Centers in 2011: Predictors and Patterns over Time; (3) West Virginia Correctional Population Forecast, 2014-2024; (4) Evidence-Based Offender Assessment: A Comparative Analysis of WV and U.S. Risk Scores; (5) The Correctional Program Quality Index: Measuring Adherence to Evidence-Based Practices; (6) Recidivism by Direct Sentence Clients Released from Day Report Centers in 2011: Five Year Update; and (7) Drug Offenders Incarcerated in West Virginia: Characteristics and Population Trends, 1998-2015.
-These publications can be accessed online at the ORSP's section of the DJCS website at the following link: https://djcs.wv.gov/ORSP/SAC/Pages/publications-2010-present.aspx.
+These publications can be accessed online at the ORSP's section of the DJCS website at: https://das.wv.gov/JCS/ORSP/SAC/Publications/Pages/default.aspx.